OHalvorson77/Sport_Assistant/README.txt

 git clone https://github.com/yourusername/SportsMotionApp.git
 cd SportsMotionApp
 2. Open the project in Xcode
-bash
-Copy
-Edit

 open SportsMotionApp.xcodeproj

 3. Build and run on a real device
 Pose detection requires camera access and will not work in the iOS simulator.

-🔐 Permissions
-Ensure the following permissions are included in your Info.plist:

-xml
-Copy
-Edit
-<key>NSCameraUsageDescription</key>
-<string>This app uses the camera to track your body movement for sports feedback.</string>
-<key>NSSpeechRecognitionUsageDescription</key>
-<string>This app provides audio feedback based on your movement.</string>
 🧩 Project Structure
-graphql
-Copy
-Edit

 SportsMotionApp/
 ├── CameraManager.swift          # Handles camera input (AVFoundation)
 ├── PoseAnalyzer.swift           # Runs Vision pose detection